sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Eric Sanman
 		- Created collaboration site
-        - Gave team a basic introduction and overview of Git Chuong Vo
+        - Gave team a basic introduction and overview of Git
+        - Continued to work on Class-D amplifier design in KiCad (finalize layout, ground stiching, etc.) (4)
+        - Select and order parts for amplifier from DigiKey (2)
+        - Ordered Class-D amplifier from OSH Park (.5) Chuong Vo
 		- Finalized microcontroller research and chose the best option to use for the Synth project (an ESP32 WRoom using Arduino) (2)
 		- Began to looking into Arduino libaries for PWM and signal generation(1)